3D Printing Material: Multijet Fusion PA12 (HP Black Plastic)

 General information & Printing Techniques

-The Multi Jet Fusion PA12 objects printed through Sculpteo are created from a fine polyamide powder.
-The powder is made out of renewable raw materials.
+The Multijet Fusion PA12 objects printed through Sculpteo are created from a fine polyamide powder.
 The material is characterized by good elasticity and high impact resistance, unlike some of the other materials offered by Sculpteo.
 Moreover, polyamide has an excellent resistance to chemicals, especially hydrocarbons, aldehydes, ketones, mineral bases and salts, alcohols, fuels, detergents, oils and fats.
 HP black plastic is great for both experienced professionals and beginning designers because of its high precision.

-The Multi Jet Fusion PA12 objects are well suited against scratches and abrasion.
+The Multijet Fusion PA12 objects are well suited against scratches and abrasion.
 It is also light stabilized, U.V. stabilized and stable to weather.
+This 3D printing material is biocompatible.
 Unpolished, the material is black and relatively smooth.
 It is possible to paint your objects at home using material-specific techniques.
 To learn more, refer to our paragraph about finishes and colors for polyamide models.

 Processing Times and Pricing